The Bankrate promise

-Capital One SavorOne Student Cash Rewards vs. Discover it Student Cash Back highlights
+Capital One SavorOne Student Cash Rewards vs. Discover it® Student Cash Back Back highlights

 Earning a welcome bonus could give you a nice rewards boost immediately, and both of these cards offer one.
-The Capital One SavorOne Student Cash Rewards offers $100 cash back after spending $100 in the first three months, and the Discover it Student comes with unlimited CashBack Match, which doubles all of the cash back earned within your first 12 months as a cardholder.
+The Capital One SavorOne Student Cash Rewards offers $50 cash back after spending $100 in the first three months, and the Discover it® Student Cash Back comes with unlimited CashBack Match™, which doubles all of the cash back earned within your first 12 months as a cardholder.

 Rewards rate winner: Tie

-The Capital One SavorOne Student Cash Rewards and Discover it Student tie in this category since both cards offer the chance to earn more rewards in popular bonus categories.
-However, the card that pulls ahead for you will depend on your spending habits — how much you spend per month and what you spend your money on.
+The Capital One SavorOne Student Cash Rewards and Discover it® Student Cash Back tie in this category since both cards offer the chance to earn more rewards in popular bonus categories.
+However, the card that pulls ahead for you will depend on how much you spend per month and what you spend your money on.

-The Discover it Student offers 5 percent cash back on activated rotating categories each quarter (on up to $1,500 in combined purchases each quarter, then 1 percent) and 1 percent cash back on all other purchases.
-Quarterly categories change each year, but Discover releases all of its bonus categories in advance, which can help you plan out your annual spending.
-Some frequent bonus categories include grocery stores, gas stations, Target, Amazon and restaurants.
+The Discover it® Student Cash Back offers 5 percent cash back on activated rotating categories each quarter (on up to $1,500 in combined purchases each quarter, then 1 percent) and 1 percent cash back on all other purchases.
+Quarterly categories rotate each year, and Discover doesn’t release its schedule in advance.
+Some frequent bonus categories have include grocery stores, gas stations, Target, Amazon.com and restaurants.